gcmsrc/Amazon-Reviews-sentiment-prediction-Udacity-Machine-Learning-ND/README.md

 # MLND-CAPSTONE-PROJECT
 Udacity Machine Learning Engineer Nanodegree - Capstone Project

+Please refer to **report.pdf** as the main document for this project.

 To make sure you can run all the notebooks, please download the files below:

 | File | Description | Link |